 We've already covered the And rule and the Or rule, two very important rules.
 Now we'll talk about another rule, the Binomial Situation.
 The first thing I wanna make clear, this is a problem type unlikely to appear on the test except as a very hard problem.
 So this is very important to understand about the material in this video.
 If you are the type of student who's aiming for an elite math score, if you really are trying to get almost.
-Show Transcript
+Read full transcript

 Every math problem right on the test, well, then, yes.
 You may see this, you need to know this.
 But, if you're the type of student, you're just trying to man, manage the basics.
 You know you're not gonna get the hardest math problems right.
 You just want to make sure that you know the basic material so you get a respectable math score.